steven777psn-wq/Network-Monitoring-app-Proyecto-Final/README.md

-# 📡 Network Monitoring with Prometheus and Flask
+# 🛰️ Network Monitoring Project

-This project deploys a lightweight network monitoring solution using Python, Flask, and Prometheus.
-It performs ICMP pings to multiple devices and exposes latency metrics for Prometheus to scrape.
+This project provides a lightweight, containerized network monitoring solution using Python, Prometheus, Alertmanager, and optional Grafana dashboards.
+It is designed for educational and practical use, with a focus on clarity, reproducibility, and modular deployment.

 ---

-## 🚀 Features

-- Flask app with /metrics endpoint
-- ICMP latency collection via ping3
-- Prometheus integration using ServiceMonitor
-- Dockerized with Gunicorn for production
-- Kubernetes manifests for deployment and monitoring
-- Configurable target IPs via environment variables

----

-## 📘 Prometheus Monitoring in Kubernetes
-Includes a custom Helm configuration to deploy Prometheus in a Kubernetes cluster—ideal for labs and testing.

-## 🔧 Installed Components
-- Prometheus Server
-- Alertmanager
-- Node Exporter
-- PushGateway
-- Kube-State-Metrics

-## 🎯 Goals
-- Collect node and app metrics
-- Visualize metrics via Prometheus UI
-- Prepare for Grafana integration
-- Optimize for resource-constrained environments
-⚙️ Instalacion:
-cd /infra/prometheus
-helm install prometheus prometheus-community/prometheus -n monitoring -f custom-values.yaml
-Note: Persistence is disabled for simplicity on nodes without a StorageClass.

-## 📁 Repository Structure
+## 📦 Project Structure

 ping-monitor/
 ├── check_env.py